w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 ## Relationship between the headers

-The `traceparent` header represents the incoming request in a tracing system in a common format.
+The `traceparent` header represents the incoming request into a tracing system in a common format.
 The `tracestate` header includes the parent in a potentially vendor-specific format.

 For example, a client traced in the congo system adds the following headers to an outbound HTTP request.